-Based on the raw key sequences generated from DATA 7, DATA 8 and DATA 9, we observe that when the RIS switch speed is changed to $1$ ms/time, the Alice-Bob communication pair cannot complete an effective channel probing within a coherence time.
-In this case, the channel reciprocity between Alice and Bob is seriously compromised.
-Therefore, at the same distance between Bob and RIS, the bit inconsistency rate with RIS switch speed $1$ ms/time is much higher than that of $100$ ms/time.
-This produces a great pressure on information reconciliation for PLKG, which indicates more negotiation overhead.
-Figure \ref{Fig:RISat} shows that when the RIS is switched at $1$ ms/time by Eve, the key generation rate in different distances is only $0$-$1$ bit/frame, which seriously hinders the PLKG process of legitimate users.
+Based on the raw bit sequences generated from DATA 7, DATA 8 and DATA 9, we observe that at the same distance between Bob and RIS, the bit mismatch rate with RIS reconfiguration speed 1 ms/time is much higher than that of 100 ms/time.
+The reason is that when the RIS reconfiguration speed is changed to 1 ms/time, the transceiver pairs cannot complete at least one frame bidirectional channel probing within a coherence time.
+That is, the channel reciprocity between Alice and Bob is seriously compromised.
+This attack produces a great pressure on information reconciliation for PLKG, which means higher negotiation overhead.
+Fig. \ref{Fig:RISat} shows that when the RIS is reconfigured at 1 ms/time by Eve, the key generation rate in different distances is only 0$\sim$1 bit/frame, which seriously hinders the PLKG process of the legitimate transceivers.